kubernetes-sigs/cluster-api-provider-nested/docs/proposals/20210720-kdm-template.md

 ### Templating the Control Plane

 In this section, we will focus on the details of how to templating the control plane and would not discuss the details of how `NestedMachine` controller works.
+To use `kubeadm` based specs, we can import the entire `k8s.io/kubernetes` repository as a module and call related functions under `kubeadm` package, while it is not recommended to import `k8s.io/kubernetes` as a module.
+We can also copy the functions/structs from the `k8s.io/kubernetes` repository; however, those functions/structs are deeply nested, which includes thousands of lines of code.
+Therefore, to reuse the `kubeadm` functionalities, we bake `kubeadm` binary into the container image of the `NestedControlPlane` controller, generate the manifests at runtime and share them with the `NestedControlPlane` controller through the container filesystem.

-Assume that we have installed the `KubeadmControlPlaneController`, the `NestedMachineController`, and all necessary CAPI controllers on the meta cluster.
+Assume that we have installed the `KubeadmControlPlaneController`, the `NestedMachineController`, and all necessary CAPI controllers on the management cluster.
 We have also imported the `kubeadm` packages from the `kubernetes` module.
 Then, the templating process will include the following steps.

 1. The user applies the `KubeadmControlPlane` CR and all other necessary CAPI CRs.
 2. The `KubeadmControlPlane` controller keeps checking if the `NestedCluster` CR is ready.